Stability of the Quantum Coherent Superradiant States in Relation to Exciton-Phonon Interactions and the Fundamental Soliton in Hybrid Perovskites: Introduction

 \section{Introduction}

 The use of room-temperature macroscopic quantum coherence is one of the most exciting frontiers in modern physics and materials science, because it opens the door to applying quantum effects in realistic, everyday conditions without the need for cryogenics.
 Recently, superfluorescence (SF) based on the macroscopic quantum coherence was observed in methyl ammonium lead iodide ($MAPbI_{3}$ thin film) at a temperature of 78 K \cite{Gundogdu2021Nature_Phot}, and then in quasi-2D structures such as phenethylammonium cesium lead bromide ($PEA:CsPbBr_{3}$) \cite{Gundogdu2022Nature_Phot} and the superlattice (crystal) structure of the perovskite ($PEA_{2}(FAPbBr_{3})_{n-1}PbBr_{4}$) \cite{Wildenborg2025ACSPhotonics} at a room temperature.
 The discovery of high-temperature SF in hybrid perovskites naturally raised questions regarding the underlying mechanism that was elucidated in Ref.\cite{Fainberg_Osipov2024JCP}.
 The physical picture of the high-temperature SF drawn from the analysis of the experiments conducted by Biliroglu \textit{et al.} al.~\cite{Gundogdu2022Nature_Phot} suggests that the formation of large polarons protects the electronic excitation from dephasing even at room temperature.
 The model of Ref.\cite{Fainberg_Osipov2024JCP} describes a quasi-2D Wannier exciton in a thin film interacting with phonons via the longitudinal optical (LO) phonon-exciton Frohlich interaction.
 Using the multiconfiguration Hartree approach, equations of motion for a single-exciton wavefunction in the momentum (wave number $\mathbf{q}$) space were derived, where the vibrational degrees of freedom interact with the Wannier exciton through a mean-field Hartree term.
-The analysis of small deviations from the coherent superradiant state ($\mathbf{q}=0$) showed that the "vibrational" contribution to the superradiant state attenuation was absent up to the order of quadratic $\sim k^{2}$ terms with respect to the wave number.
-Such a behavior arises because for $k=0$, the macroscopic electric field of the LO phonon is uniform in space.
-The exciton is neutral, so its energy cannot be changed by a uniform field.
-For small non-zero $k$, the electronic matrix element of the Wannier exciton-LO phonon interaction, $D_{l}^{pol}(\mathbf{k};00)$, is proportional to $k$, analogous to the matrix element for optical quadrupole transitions.
-Therefore a state with a specific wave vector $\mathbf{q}$ (including $\mathbf{q}=0$) behaves like metastable state in optics when there is no dipole transition.
-The consideration of Ref.\cite{Fainberg_Osipov2024JCP} drew an analogy between the system under study and stable magnetic systems, where the conservation laws determined the nullification of the constant (momentum-independent) decay rate part.
-In the exciton-phonon system, the nullification is associated with the absence of a momentum-independent component in the Wannier exciton-LO phonon interaction coupling function $D_{l}^{pol}(\mathbf{k};00)$.
+Following the physical derivation of the equations step by step, we can see that the class of admissible polar crystals becomes progressively restricted.
+This procedure ultimately leads to Wannier excitons in quasi-2D perovskite thin films, which uniquely possess the required properties.
+Specifically, Ref.\cite {Fainberg_Osipov2024JCP} hast demonstrated that the radiating system must be a Wannier exciton, and therefore its binding energy must substantially exceed the thermal energy at room temperature that is realized for quasi-2D perovskites \cite{Long19Nanoscale}.
+In addition, the equations derived in the present paper rely on the existence of low-energy, long-lived LO phonon modes that couple to electronic transitions in $CsPbBr_{3}$ \cite{Miyata17}, with lifetimes on the order of tens of picoseconds.
+Such long-lived LO phonon modes may be associated with lead-halide-lead rocking vibrations \cite{Gundogdu2025Nature}.